AjinkyaAher5/steve_madden_full_stack/README.md

 # steve_madden

-# Kfc-Project
 ## Hello Everyone 👋,
- ### In this Project, We made clone of KFC India where you can buy Fast food items.
-Its collaborative project consist of 🖐 Members, completed this in 6️⃣ days.
+ ### In this Project, We made clone of Steve Madden where you can shoes,bags.
+Its collaborative project consist of 🖐 Members, completed this in 5 days.
 <br/>

 Home Page